petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/using-file-expiration-and-review-dates.md

 {bdg-secondary}`Liferay DXP/Portal 7.4+`

 With the Documents and Media application, you can set expiration and review dates for files.
-This can help you manage any digital assets that are only valid for a limited period of time (e.g., due to licensing).
+This helps manage digital assets that are valid for a limited time, such as those subject to licensing..
 When [enabled](#enabling-expiration-and-review-dates), the application checks for any files that have reached their expiration or review date.
 This check occurs at [configurable intervals](#configuring-the-check-interval), according to the Documents and Media system setting.

 If a file has reached its expiration or review date, a [notification email](#configuring-notification-emails) is sent automatically to file owners and reviewers, as well as any users subscribed to the folder containing the file.